Norwegian Gambling

 To be sure, Norsk Tipping has to follow strict rules established by Norwegian gambling-related legislation.
 Thus, gamblers have noticed significant differences between this casino and online gambling websites owned by foreign companies.

-2. The range of games at Kong Kasino is much less impressive than traditional online casinos can offer.
+- The range of games at Kong Kasino is much less impressive than traditional online casinos can offer.
 Foreign online casinos usually provide gamblers with hundreds of games, whereas Kong Kasino has only 68 models available.
-Perhaps, its set of games will be improved.
+Perhaps its set of games will be improved.
 However, at the moment, it is very modest.

-3. Slots available at Kong Kasino are developed by Norsk Tipping and differ from traditional slot machines.
+- Norsk Tipping develops slots that are available at Kong Kasino.
 Norsk Tipping does not cooperate with world-renowned developers (for example, Net Entertainment or Microgaming).
 Therefore, Kong Kasino will not please customers with the well-known and popular slot machines.

-4. Bets at Kong Kasino are limited.
-For example, it is not allowed to wager over 0.1 NOK per line.
+- Bets at Kong Kasino are limited.
+For example, wagering over 0.1 NOK per line is not allowed.
 This amount is tiny compared to the size of bets at foreign online casinos.

-Kong Kasino has one undisputable advantage.
-There is no need to pay taxes on winnings.
-If Norwegian gamblers win at other online casinos, they must pay taxes on all payouts exceeding $10,000.
-However, payouts at Kong Kasino will never be as huge as at foreign online casinos.
+Kong Kasino has one undisputable advantage: Norwegian gamblers do not need to pay taxes on winnings.
+However, Norwegian gamblers must pay taxes on all payouts exceeding $10,000 if they win at other online casinos.
+Payouts at Kong Kasino will never be as huge as at foreign online casinos.

 Future of Gambling in Norway